Hernias happen when an internal part of the body pushes through a weakness in surrounding muscle or tissue.

 You will need an open referral letter from your GP (we can help you with this).
-Your initial consultation with us if free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
 There are also financing options available, to help you spread the cost.

 Hernia repair surgeries are available at the following treatment centres:

 Mike, April 2017